archiewald/blog/_posts/2018-07-31-starting-angular-project.md

 After build process my Angular app becomes basically an `index.html` with bunch of javascript files.
 It is ready then to be served on AWS.

-If you would like to host your app and you had no experiense with AWS services before, I advise to have a look on below post:
+If you would like to host your app and you had no experience with AWS services before, I advise to have a look on below post:

 [Deploy an Angular with S3 and CloudFront](https://medium.com/@peatiscoding/here-is-how-easy-it-is-to-deploy-an-angular-spa-single-page-app-as-a-static-website-using-s3-and-6aa446db38ef)